NSPC911/NSPC911/README.md

 🎮 Games I play:
 - Minecraft
-  - Clearly I play Minecraft because look at my repository
+  - Clearly I play Minecraft because look at my profile
   - Repositories related to it:
     1. [Clear Vanilla](https://github.com/NSPC911/Clear-Vanilla)
        - Clear Vanilla is a Utility Pack that makes any blockstate visible.